Jagat45106/Python/README.md

 # AWS-Python
-All AWS Python Boto3 Automation and inventory scripts:purple_heart::love_you_gesture::muscle:
+All AWS Python Boto3 Automation and inventory scripts:purple_heart: :love_you_gesture: :muscle: